 - However, re-installing an app from the App Store would resolve the problem.
 In a new installation the previous files under Documents and Data won’t anymore stay.

-If you want to preserve the memories that have been shared on or through different social media and IM apps, we recommend you go by each app that uses the Documents & Data section and keep your preferred app’s data undeleted.
+If you want to preserve the memories that have been shared on or through different social media and IM apps, we recommend you go by each app that uses the Documents and Data section and keep your preferred app’s data undeleted.
 Because once you hit the delete button, all the photos, videos and audio clips that you share and receive will be deleted and unless a backup at someplace else is kept, you can’t get them back.